My Chef’s Apron

 • When I set the oven to broil, I keep the wings on the same oven rack (in the middle).
 Stay with the wings, and check after a minute into broiling because some broilers run hotter than others.
 I don't recommend broiling for more than 3 minutes, as you don't want the delicious sauce to dry up.

-• Storage: Store cooked wings in an airtight container in the fridge for up to 3–4 days.
-Reheat in the oven on low heat or air fryer to maintain crispiness.
-Alternatively, try a few seconds in the microwave.
+• Storage: Store cooked wings in an airtight container in the fridge for up to 3 to 4 days.
+Reheat in the oven at low heat or in an air fryer to maintain crispiness.
+The microwave works too for a quick reheat, though the wings will be softer.

 Add your own private notes